microbiome/OMA/13_microbiome_exploration.md

 ##                 0.6154                 0.5769                 0.4615
 ```

-Alternatively the `rank` argument can be set, to perform the agglomeration on
+Alternatively, the `rank` argument can be set to perform the agglomeration on
 the fly.